Adoptable Rabbit Outreach at Personal Beast

 Bunny’s Spa Day / Ask the Experts

-Bring your bunnies to our Bunny’s Spa Day at our NEW LOCATION AT THE PetSmart STORE IN TIGARD for grooming, nail trims, top-to-bottom wellness inspections, and general pampering.
+Bring your rabbits to Bunny’s Spa Day at our NEW LOCATION AT THE PetSmart STORE IN TIGARD for grooming, nail trims, top-to-bottom wellness inspections, and general pampering.
 Talk with our friendly and knowledgeable volunteer “pawdicurists” and get expert advice on keeping your rabbit happy and healthy.
 Your donations for services are greatly appreciated, and all proceeds go directly to our Rabbit Advocates medical fund.